MagdielCAS/racal-vibration-rms/README.md

 Performs estimations about future values, the data set was cropped to validate the estimators.

-Was implemented RNN, Polinominal Least Squares and ARX Recursive Least Squares.
+Was implemented RNN, Polinominal Least Squares, ARX Least Squares, ARMAX Kalman Filter.